...

 Ottawa is home to the only Canadian campus of the renowned Le Cordon Bleu French cooking school (www.cordonbleu.edu/ottawa).
 C’est Bon’s gourmet walking tours are an ideal introduction to the National Capital Region’s vibrant food scene (www.cestbonottawa.ca/food-tours).

-New France’s first inhabitants ate hearty meals to cope with the rigours of everyday life and the cold winter climate—evolving a distinct home-cooking style over the centuries that became Québec classics, such as: tourtière, meat and pork pie; cipaille, a layered wild meat pie; fèves au lard, baked beans; cretons, a fatty pork spread; tarte au sucre, sugar pie; and soupe aux gourganes, broad bean soup (www.bonjourquebec.com/en-ca/to-see-and-do/delicious-discoveries).
+New France’s first inhabitants ate hearty meals to cope with the rigours of everyday life.
+The rugged lifestyle enhanced a distinct home-cooking style over the centuries that became Québec classics.
+Think tourtière, a meat and pork pie; cipaille, a layered wild meat pie; fèves au lard, baked beans; and cretons, a fatty pork spread. (www.bonjourquebec.com/en-ca/to-see-and-do/delicious-discoveries).

 Maple syrup plays a big role in traditional food with some 13,300 producers in the province.
 In spring, Québécois gather at around 90 cabanes à sucre (sugar shacks) to enjoy baked beans, oreilles des crisse (crispy pork rinds), and pancakes all drenched in maple syrup (www.bonjourquebec.com/en-ca/to-see-and-do/delicious-discoveries/sugar-shacks).